🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 If weight fluctuations are involved, they may qualify as visible changes in body fat, impacts on overall energy, and variations in appetite levels.

-It is advisable to consult a gynecologist if the delay in menstruation persists for more than three months, or if abnormal symptoms accompany the absence of menstruation.
+It is advisable to consult a gynaecologist if the delay in menstruation persists for more than three months, or if abnormal symptoms accompany the absence of menstruation.

 Diagnostic tests

-Diagnosis frequently involves blood tests to monitor hormone levels, ultrasound scans to examine the reproductive organs, and detailed consultations concerning medical history and lifestyle habits.
+Diagnosis frequently involves blood tests to check hormone levels, ultrasound scans to examine the reproductive organs, and detailed consultations regarding medical history and lifestyle habits.

-For each problem, treatment options vary.
-For example, dietary adjustments and exercise routines can stabilize weight-disrupted cycles, while specific medications address hormonal disorders.
+For each problem, the proposed treatments vary.
+For example, dietary adjustments and exercise routines can stabilise cycles disrupted by weight, while specific medications will address hormonal disorders.